zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 See `mkinitramfs.config(5)` for more information.

 **Important:**
-`hostonly` creates a smaller initramfs with only necessary modules.
+`hostonly=1` creates a smaller initramfs with only necessary modules.
 If you move the drive to different hardware later, it might not boot.

 **Note:**